To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Ring Alarm manufactures all of its wireless equipment instead of using equipment from big-name companies like GE and Interlogix, which manufacture the majority of Frontpoint’s sensors.
 But there’s nothing wrong with Ring Alarm manufacturing its own equipment or Frontpoint using third-party equipment to build its system.

 However, we do question whether it may be better that Frontpoint uses third-parties for its equipment needs because it allows them to focus on other parts of the business, like customer service.

-Frontpoint has a 3-year warranty (competitive), and Ring Alarm has a 1-year warranty (less than what most competitors offer).
+Frontpoint has a three-year warranty (competitive), and Ring Alarm has a one-year warranty (less than what most competitors offer).

 Equipment Winner: Frontpoint

 If you want to integrate home automation equipment with your security system, both Frontpoint and Ring Alarm have options.

 - Z-Wave devices

 - Amazon Alexa

 - August door locks (that are Z-Wave compatible)

 - Z-Wave and Zigbee devices